MarcNeveu/IcyDwarf/README.md

 - */Path_to_GitFolder/IcyDwarf/IcyDwarf/Release/IcyDwarf* (no extension)
 - */Path_to_GitFolder/IcyDwarf/IcyDwarfPlot/Release/IcyDwarfPlot* (no extension)

-Just double click to run.
-You can create shortcuts to these.

-## Input file
+## Input files
-The input file is located in the *IcyDwarf/Input* folder.
-You can copy-paste an input file to the *IcyDwarfPlot/Input* folder as well.
+The respective input files are located in the *IcyDwarf/Input* and *IcyDwarfPlot/Input* folders.

 ## Output files

 ### Thermal code

-The output file of the thermal evolution code is *thermal.txt*.
+The output file of the thermal evolution code is *Thermal.txt*.
 It lists, for a given layer inside a dwarf planet:
 - radius (km)
 - temperature (K)
 - mass of rock (g)